saliherdemk/Mips-Datapath-Simulator/README.md

 # Mips-Datapath-Simulator

 This is demonstration of how the most of the basic instruction works in Mips Architecture.
-It's complete datapath for
+Supported Instruction set:

 | **Instruction** |        **Format**        |
 | :-------------: | :----------------------: |